u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/partnership.rst

 4.3 Partner Recognition
 -----------------------
-ODOO will promote "Official Partners" on the Odoo Partners list on odoo.com.
+Thrive Bureau ERP will promote "Official Partners" on the Thrive Bureau ERP Partners list on Thrive Bureau ERP.com.

-ODOO grants PARTNER, on a non-exclusive basis, the right to use and reproduce the ODOO Partner logo of the corresponding partnership level, and the "Odoo" name in relation to this partnership agreement.
+Thrive Bureau ERP grants PARTNER, on a non-exclusive basis, the right to use and reproduce the Thrive Bureau ERP Partner logo of the corresponding partnership level, and the "Thrive Bureau ERP" name in relation to this partnership agreement.

 Each Party undertakes to respect all the rights of the other Party in all the items referred to in